Laos: Anti-Corruption Laws Key to Economic Development

 Although foreign direct investment (FDI) is still heading mostly towards its neighbours, Laos has quietly been flourishing, and it has continued to make strides with a gradual reworking of its anti-corruption framework in a bid to attract more foreign investment and instil confidence in its legal system.

 Economic development continues to flourish

 As a small, landlocked nation with a small population, Laos is not easily recognised as a potential economic hotspot.
 It is also overshadowed by its neighbouring countries, which have significantly more inhabitants and, therefore, more potential for growth and increased consumerism.
-However, recent GDP figures show that Laos' economic growth has continued to rise, as confirmed by the Asian Development Bank and the World Bank, which both forecast that GDP will rise from approximately 6.8 per cent1 to 6.6 per cent2 in 2018.
+However, recent GDP figures show that Laos’ economic growth has continued and remains stable, as confirmed by the Asian Development Bank and the World Bank, which puts the GDP at approximately 6.5 per cent in 2018.

 Economic sectors to watch

 The economic outlook of Laos is good, and while mining and natural resources continue to be the main sectors contributing to Laos’ growth, it is the influx of infrastructure and real estate projects in the country’s largest cities that are now driving much of the rapid economic development.
 The current railway project that will link the Chinese Province of Yunnan to Laos, deemed essential by the local government to further attract and open up the country to Chinese investments, will contribute to the Laos government’s plan to become a ‘land-linked’ rather than a landlocked country.
 The railway project, on which construction has already begun, will be supported by the construction of highways and roads across the country to allow supply and access and to provide the road networks and infrastructure that are dramatically missing from the country.

 China is the largest contributor to foreign investment, followed by Thailand and Vietnam.
 Many of these investors are driving real estate projects in Laos, which include hotels, shopping malls and residential properties.